SEO Isn’t Dead, But Your Strategy Might Be.

 Why Top-of-Funnel Content is Losing Steam

-Most AI answers target top-of-funnel queries.
+Most AI Overviews target TOFU (Top of Funnel) queries.

 For example:

-• “How to prolong the life of concrete”
+“How to prolong the life of concrete”

-• “How to tie a Windsor knot”
+“How to tie a Windsor knot”

 That means no page views.
 No clicks.
 No chance to earn trust or start a relationship with prospects.